Showvro/React_linting_and_formating_setup/README.md

 Follow the below settings for VS Code -

-1. Create a new folder called ".vscode" inside the project root folder
+1. Create a new folder called ".vscode" inside the project root folder.
 2. Create a new file called "settings.json" inside that folder.
 3. Paste the below json in the newly created settings.json file and save the file.